Sz-Daniel/Tarkony/README.md

 Checkpoint! - The basic functions work well, the data is clear, and I applied every necessary tool, even if only minimally.

+- price x.xxx.xxx format in render
+- Date format at crafting
+- Barter / craft - per item secondary - secondary same as Trader FIR
+- Accordion close problem fixed
+- Page 1. after every selected category
+- filteredItems => useMemo
+- Worth page started and planning

 ### Next:

+### Misc

+### Major

 - IsItWorth?
 Bartel vs Craft Vs Trader Page
 - Modder compare Page
-- ItemSingle as pop-up as separeted window in ItemList
+- ItemSingle as pop-up as separeted window in ItemList -> Barter / Craft deal able to pop-up with a button click.
 - (In the end) Whole UI refactor

 ### Still not figured out:

-- "Colt M4A1 5.56x45 assault rifle" - name problem: itemDetailsQuery without "name" works fine, with name this item have a problem
+- "Colt M4A1 5.56x45 assault rifle" - and other name problem: itemDetailsQuery without "name" works fine - Adapter problem, with name this item have a problem "Golden neck chain", "Rubel" Part of the name is same with other ?

 ## Overview